betascribbles/janitor/README.md

 # unix-janitor
-This is a simple script that lets you update, upgrade and clean your linux distro with a single command that you can run anywhere in your terminal.
+This is a simple sript that lets you update, upgrade and clean your linux distro with a single command that you can run anywhere in your terminal.

 ## Requirements to use this script
-- Use a linux distro
+1. Use a linux distro
-- Have `sudo` privileges
+2. Have `sudo` privileges
-- Locate the `$PATH` folder
+3. Locate the `$PATH` folder
-- Ensure the file `janitor` has excecutable permission
-- Be patient!!
+4. Be patient!!

 ## How to use this script
-- Clone this repo to your local machine
+1. Clone this repo to your local machine
 ```
 beta@firdaus-pc:~$ git clone https://github.com/betascribbles/unix-janitor.git
 Cloning into 'unix-janitor'...